What to Drink on Whole30

 Bone broth.
 Yes you read that right!
 The benefits of bone broth are quite important to combat the SAD (standard American diet) diet.
 While sugar, gluten, and much of the SAD diet can wreak havoc on our gut health and cause leaky gut (which can cause acne, headaches, fatigue, digestion issues, etc), bone broth can help to seal your gut and eliminate the symptoms.
 It’s also full of collagen which is great for your skin, and full of vital protein.
 It’s a great warm beverage to drink during the cooler months when hot chocolate isn’t an option.
 Making it at home is the cheapest option and is also super easy!
 This post by Katie Wells from Wellness Mama is a great tutorial on how to make it.
 If you’d rather buy it, make sure there’s no added sugars or MSG!
 Some really clean and sustainable brands are Bonafide Provisions or Kettle and Fire.

 Juice.
 While drinking straight up juice is NOT recommended due to it being naturally so high in sugar, it is allowed.
-However, you won’t overcome your sugar addiction if you are drinking glasses of juice each day.
+However, you WILL NOT overcome your sugar addiction if you are drinking glasses of juice each day.
 During my first Whole30, I struggled to stop craving sugar because I had fruit or fruit juice whenever I was craving sugar.
 While it’s certainly better than soda, try to limit your juice intake!
 Instead, use it to flavor your water.
+And that’s really ALL that I recommend it for: FLAVORING your water.
+I included it here because it IS allowed, but I strongly recommend you do NOT drink it as is.

 Natural Calm.
 One of my favorite things to add to my water is Natural Calm, a magnesium drink from Natural Vitality.
 Magnesium is used in over 300 biochemical reactions in the body.
 Magnesium can help you sleep better and feel calmer.
 It affects a whole host of things, and most people are believed to be deficient in it.
 Here’s a fantastic post to read the benefits of magnesium.
 If you’re on Whole30, just be sure to drink the original (unflavored) variety of Natural Calm.